CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 - No mouse, keyboard only, tabbing through - can you access everything?
 Does the order make sense?
 - 400% zoom - can you still use your website or app?
 - Use on a small screen
-    - can you still select a link, use all the components
+    - Can you still select a link, use all the components
-    - are tables, images and graphics still visible?
+    - Are tables, images and graphics still visible?

 Just like automatic checkers, this is good but not enough.

 **The best way to test is always with real people with diverse needs!**

 > **Exercise 2**:
-> Try using LinkedIn without a mouse or zooming up to 400%
 >
+> _Need about 10 minutes for the exercice and 5 minutes to recap together._
+>
+> - Try using LinkedIn without a mouse or zooming up to 400%
-> Do you have a website or portfolio?
+> - Do you have a website or portfolio?
 Try these tests too.
->
-> Note all the things that become harder to do, we will discuss after.
+> - Note all the things that become harder to do, we will discuss after.

 ### Semantic tags